Learn more about the Office’s Fiscal Year 2021 grant competitions

-This year’s solicitation includes 10 competitions to advance understanding and prediction of climate to help Americans plan for and respond to risks and impacts.
-Approximately $13 million will be available for about 90 new awards, pending budget appropriations, with most awards funded between $50,000 and $300,000 per year.
-The competitions cover topics such as:
+This year’s solicitation includes 6 competitions to advance understanding and prediction of climate and ultimately help Americans plan for and respond to risks and impacts.
+Approximately $8 million will be available for about 90 new awards, pending budget appropriations, with most awards funded between $50,000 and $300,000 per year.
+The competition topics include: